Fats, Oils, Grease Control Devices (FOGS)

-Fats, oils, and grease (FOG) come in a variety of forms.
-Cooking oil is the obvious culprit, but did you know foods such as meats, sauces, gravies, baked goods, milk, butter and cheese can also be sources of FOG.
+Fats, oils, and grease (FOGS) come in a variety of forms.
+Cooking oil is the obvious culprit, but did you know beverages and foods such as meats, sauces, gravies, baked goods, milk, butter and cheese can also be sources of FOGS?

-As a result, the State Water Resource Control Board requires the City of Victorville to implement a FOG Program to prevent sewer overflows under the Waste Discharge Requirements for Sanitary Sewer Systems.
+As a result, the State Water Resource Control Board requires the City of Victorville to implement a FOGS Program to prevent sewer overflows under the Waste Discharge Requirements for Sanitary Sewer Systems.

 Best Business Practices at a Glance

 - Pour all used cooking oil and grease into an approved covered container for recycling to a waste oil rendering facility.

 - Scrape dishes, pots, pans and utensils into the trash prior to washing them.
 Remember to never pour used oil in the drain.

 - Install screens in all drains that lead to the sewer to keep out the big particles of food and trash.
 Screens with holes no larger than 3/8" in any diameter are the top grime fighters and will keep your grease control device working at its peak performance.

 - Cut down on the use of excessively hot water.
 Discharging water temperature above 140 degrees is bad news because it can cause your grease control device to operate less efficiently, leading to an increased chance of backup and overflow.